rak-n-rok/Krake/docs/user/user-story/1-basics.rst

 Integrate shell completion
 ==========================

-Shell completion is a feature that lets help users type commands faster.
+Shell completion is a feature that supports users in receiving the desired command faster, with less errors and that aids discovery of arguments.
 ``rok`` outputs completion scripts for bash, zsh or tcsh.

-- Following commands generate and activate the bash shell completion:
+- The following commands generate and activate the bash shell completion:

 .. prompt:: bash $ auto